kaspernissen/automation_night_demo/README.md

 $ kubectl get nodes
 ```

-We can now deploy Prometheus and Grafana on the cluster as follows:
+We can now deploy Prometheus and Grafana on the cluster as follows: (from the root of this repo)

 ```bash
 $ ./prom_graf_up.sh